A UNIQUE DESTINATION

-The Power Station's incredible rebirth will see it transformed into one of the most exciting and innovative mixed-use neighbourhoods ever built.
+The Power Station's incredible rebirth will see it transformed into one of the most exciting and innovative mixed-use neighbourhoods ever built and centrally located in zone 1, London.
 Designed by some of the world's most renowned architects, who will seamlessly bring together new offices, shops, restaurants, homes, hotels, leisure, events spaces and extensive public space, to create one of the world's leading destinations.

 Apple will be making Battersea Power Station it's new London campus with its office accounting for circa 40% of the total office space in the whole development.

-Apple is expected to move into the Power Station in 2021 and will be across six floors of the central Boiler House inside the iconic building.
+Apple will be across six floors of the central Boiler House inside the iconic building.

 Dato’ Johan Ariffin, Chairman of Battersea Holding Company Limited: